The visit to this Tirumoolanathar

 iconography of the sculptures, the temple may have been constructed during the Pallava

-period and later reconstructed by Chozhas.
+period and later reconstructed by the Chozhas.
 The inscriptions recorded from this

 temple belong to Parantaka-I, Aditha Karikala, Rajarajan-I, Rajendran,